 Most people enjoy convenience.
 Whether it’s picking up a gallon of milk at the gas station or going to get your car washed, this convenience costs you.
 Put in the little bit of work to do it yourself.
 The more you DIY, the more money you’ll have.

 Keeping Up with the Joneses

 Do you buy a lot of groceries and then end up eating out?
 Stop it.
 You’re wasting thousands of dollars each year.
-While buying groceries is less expensive, if it doesn’t work for your family stop wasting the money.
+While buying groceries is less expensive, if it doesn’t work for your family to cook at home, stop wasting the money.